ReneeR33/Visual-computing-project-Block-Puzzle-Tool/README.md

 ```
 cmake -S . -B build
-cd build
+cmake --build build
-make
 ```
 after this the application can be started by running the resulting executable.
+For linux this is placed in the build folder, in windows this is placed in build/debug

 ## Application functions